the-turing-way/the-turing-way/chapters/reproducible_environments.md

 ## Ways to capture computational environments

-There are a number of ways to capture a computational environment, here we will discuss the major ones.
+There are a number of ways to capture a computational environment, and which is the most appropriate for you will depend  on the nature of your project.
+If you are working with languages such as Python and R which have a number of tools for freezing and exporting environments as YAML files (discussed later in this chapter) then using one of those tools is likely the best course of action.

+*Outline other and why*

 - As always prevention is better than a cure!
 If you can install the specific version at the time of running and not up date it.